JSensebe/jsensebe.github.io/projects/blk-iii-submarine-trainer.md

 ---

 ## **Outcome**
-The Block III trainer shipped successfully, and the project established my engineering approach at ProActive and set the stage for my later leadership roles on the [688i](./688i-submarine-trainer.html) and [EMALS](./emals.html) trainers.
+The Block III trainer was deployed successfully, and the project established my engineering approach at ProActive and set the stage for my later leadership roles on the [688i](./688i-submarine-trainer.html) and [EMALS](./emals.html) trainers.

 ---